anr-bmbf-pivot/draft-lenders-dns-cbor/draft-lenders-dns-cbor.md

 2001:db8::35 and ns2.example.org at 2001.db8::3535.
 Each of the transmitted records has a TTL of 3600 seconds.

-# Comparison to Wire Format
+# Comparison to Classic DNS Wire Format

-{{tab-cbor-comparison}} shows a comparison between the wire format and the application/dns+cbor format.
+{{tab-cbor-comparison}} shows a comparison between the classic DNS wire format and the application/dns+cbor format.
 Note that the worst case results typically appear only rarely in DNS.
-The DNS wire format is preferred in those cases.
-A key for which configuration was used in which case can be seen in
-{{tab-cbor-comparison-key}}.
+The classic DNS format is preferred in those cases.
+A key for which configuration was used in which case can be seen in {{tab-cbor-comparison-key}}.

 <table anchor="tab-cbor-comparison">
   <name>Comparison of application/dns+cbor to classic DNS format.</name>